IamMrCupp/hugo-shortcodes/README.md

 ## Collection
 - layouts/shortcodes/soundcloud
     ```
+    this is used for embedding soundcloud elements into hugo pages/posts/etc
+    ```
+- layouts/shortcodes/youtube
+    ```
+    this is used for embedding youtube elements into hugo pages/posts/etc
+    ```
+- layouts/shortcodes/discord
+    ```
-    this is used for embedding playlists into hugo pages/posts/etc
+    this is used for embedding discord into hugo pages/posts/etc
     ```